mimikgit/cocoapod-EdgeEngineDeveloper/README.md

-# ``EdgeEngine``
+# ``EdgeEngineDeveloper``

-mimik Client Library provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.
+mimik Client Library for iOS provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.

 @Metadata {
-    @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeEngine")
+    @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeEngineDeveloper")
     @PageKind(article)
     @PageColor(orange)
 }